derenrich/hdr-steganography/README.md

 ![this is a pipe](this%20is%20a%20pipe.jpg)

-Note: you need to be on a display with HDR and using software that supports HDR.
+You need to be on a display with HDR and using software that supports HDR.
 I'm using Chrome on a modern MBP.
 It also works in Chrome on my phone.

 Note that the above example does have ghosting.
 I'm fairly sure you can avoid that if you are more clever.